East Genomics

 Germline testing

 Germline tests for certain familial (inherited) cancer genes are available for patients with a family history via referral from a clinical genetics team.
-Details of how to order a germline test are available here.
+Find out how to request germline testing for inherited cancers.

 Germline testing of DPYD is also available to inform toxicity to anti-tumour chemotherapeutics.
 Information about this test is available here.